fara-pug/fara-pug/index.md

 you misapply!

 Curios can be found and some of the curios, and all of those that boost one of the 5 main stats are craftable.
-(Likely [after you have spent a fortune](#org5e2209f) or two on the local madman.)
+(Likely [after you have spent a fortune](#org5bee4b4) or two on the local madman.)

-1. Never Craftable
+1. Never Craftable?

     <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">